You may choose your modem to connect to your fixed Internet provider, but there are conditions attached to this:

 Choosing your own modem

-Be sure to inform yourself thoroughly before purchasing your own modem.
+Be sure to inform yourself thoroughly with the vendor or manufacturer before purchasing your own modem.
 Also, make sure that the modem you want to purchase bears the correct CE marking and is accompanied by a EU Declaration of Conformity.
 Then you know that the equipment complies with the European regulations on safety, health and environment.

 Activating your own modem